dortania/OpenCore-Install-Guide/macos-limits.md

 And an important note for **Laptops with discrete GPUs**:

 * 90% of discrete GPUs will not work because they are wired in a configuration that macOS doesn't support (switchable graphics).
 With NVIDIA discrete GPUs, this is usually called Optimus.
-It is not possible to utilize these discrete GPUs for the internal display, so it is generally advised to disable them and power them off (will be covered later in this guide.)
+It is not possible to utilize these discrete GPUs for the internal display, so it is generally advised to disable them and power them off (will be covered later in this guide).
 * However, in some cases, the discrete GPU powers any external outputs (HDMI, mini DisplayPort, etc.), which may or may not work; in the case that it will work, you will have to keep the card on and running.
 * However, there are some laptops that rarely do not have switchable graphics, so the discrete card can be used (if supported by macOS), but the wiring and setup usually cause issues.